sourmash-bio/branchwater/metadata/README.md

-Building the mongoDB database for the webapp to access is dependent on bigquery.
+Building the duckdb database for the webapp to access is dependent on bigquery.
 To build the db a bigquery service account is needed - it should be associated with a project 'sraproject', and a project needs to have a dataset called 'mastiffdata'.